ScottishCovidResponse/Covid19_EERAModel/README.md

  * `test/` Model test code

 ## Build dependencies
+The project has the following dependencies, which must be satisfied by installing the relevant packages on the host system.
+Where the version is prefixed by '~', this version has been tested, but it is likely that earlier versions will also work.

  * CMake (>= 3.10)
- * GSL (GNU Scientific Library)
+ * GNU Scientific Library (~2.4)
- * PkgConfig
+ * PkgConfig (~0.29.0)
- * Threads
+ * System threads package (pthread or other)

 ## Third-party libraries
 The project uses [Google Test](https://github.com/google/googletest) as its unit testing framework.
 It is downloaded and built automatically as part of the project build process.
 It is not required to be installed on the host system.

 The project uses [TCLAP](http://tclap.sourceforge.net/) for parsing of command line arguments.
 It is downloaded and built automatically as part of the project build process.
 It is not required to be installed on the host system.

 The project makes use of a [CMake-based version-tracking tool](https://github.com/andrew-hardin/cmake-git-version-tracking) for encoding Git repository information in the project binary files.
 It was developed by Andrew Hardin (https://github.com/andrew-hardin), and is licensed uder an MIT license.

 ## Build
 The build follows the normal CMake procedure.
 To do an out-of-source build, from the root project